-Regarding the added value in using high resolution stochastic rainfall generators for urban drainage applications, based on our results we conclude that not addressing the spatial rainfall variability will result in a significant underestimation of the variability in catchment response, especially for longer return periods which are likely of main interest.
-Stochastic rainfall generators should become an integral part of the urban hydrologist toolbox, particularly when estimating hazards of urban flooding.
+Regarding the added value in using high resolution stochastic rainfall generators for urban drainage applications, based on our results we conclude that not addressing the spatial rainfall variability will result in a significant considerable underestimation of the variability uncertainty in catchment response, especially for longer return periods which are likely of main interest.
+Stochastic rainfall generators should become an integral part of the urban hydrologist toolbox, particularly when es-

+- 5 timating hazards of urban flooding.
 However, these methods are still not commonly used by planning engineers for designing and evaluating urban drainage systems.
-We identify three main aspects that contribute to the reluctant acceptance among practitioners:

-- High-resolution rainfall data are required (from a weather radar system or from a dense rain-gauge network) as well as an expert user for the calibration process.
-Setting up an automatic calibration process is however not a realistic option due to the spatio-temporal differences between weather radar systems and the need to tailor the rainfall generator for specific locations. - The computational cost of running a rainfall generator combined with an urban drainage model may be prohibitive for common applications, even for a small urban catchment.
-The resources requires for an efficient time-consuming computation (e.g. HPC cluster) are often not available in the private sector. - The struggle to overcome old engineering paradigms towards accepting variability ranges as useful information on the one hand and the difficulty of rainfall generators modelers to transparently convey the modeling chain, its results and uncertainties on the other hand.
+We identify three four main aspects that contribute to the reluctant acceptance among practitioners: - High-resolution rainfall data are required (from a weather radar system or from a dense rain-gauge network) as well as an expert user for the calibration process.
+Setting up an automatic calibration process is however not a realistic unrealistic - option due to the spatio-temporal differences between weather radar systems and the need to tailor the rainfall generator for to specific locations. - The high computational cost of running a rainfall generator combined with an urban drainage model may be prohibitive for common applications, even for a small urban catchment.
+The resources requires.
+Today the resources required for an efficient time-consuming computation (e.g. HPC cluster) are often not (yet) available in the private sector. - The struggle to overcome old engineering paradigms towards accepting variability ranges as useful information on the one hand and the for design and performance assessment. - The difficulty of rainfall generators modelers to transparently convey the modeling chain, its results and uncertaintieson the other hand.

-These aspects should be addressed in future development of high-resolution stochastic rainfall generators in order to make them more accessible to the urban drainage community.
+These aspects should be addressed in future development applications of high-resolution stochastic rainfall generators in order to make them more accessible to the urban drainage community.

-15 Acknowledgements.
+Acknowledgements.
 This project is partly funded by the Swiss Competence Center for Energy Research - Supply of Electricity.
 We are grateful to MeteoSwiss, the Swiss Federal Office of Meteorology and Climatology, and the city of Lucerne for providing us with precipitation and infrastructure data.
 We furthermore would like to thank the Engineering Consultants from HOLINGER AG, Bern for assisting us with details on the hydraulic model and extracting operation data from the central data base.
+We thank the reviewers (Susana Ochoa-Rodriguez,